I’ve been eating “shawarma” in some form for years now.

 If you make this recipe, let us know what you think!
 Leave a comment and rate it, and don’t forget to take a picture and tag it #minimalistbaker on Instagram so we can see!
 Your pictures always make our day.
 Cheers, friends!

-- 1 Tbsp (15 ml) grape seed or avocado oil
+- 1 Tbsp grape seed or avocado oil

 - 1 tsp each cumin and garlic powder

-- 1/4 tsp each ground coriander and cinnamon
+- 1/4 tsp each ground coriander + cinnamon

-- Preheat oven to 400 degrees F and line a large baking sheet with foil or parchment paper.
+- Preheat oven to 400 degrees F (204 C) and line a large baking sheet (or more if making larger batch) with foil or parchment paper.

 - While the chickpeas are roasting, prepare your sauce by adding hummus, lemon juice, dill and garlic to a mixing bowl and whisking to combine.
-Add enough water or almond milk to thin so it’s pourable (~2-3 Tbsp).
+Add enough water or almond milk to thin so it’s pourable (~2-3 Tbsp as original recipe is written // adjust amount if altering batch size).

 - Taste and adjust seasonings as needed.
 Add more garlic for more zing, salt for savoriness, lemon juice for freshness, and dill for a more intense herb flavor.
 I found mine didn’t need anything else.